The long story short

 Once upon a time, I was the quintessential (get it, quint-essential?)
 PTA mom and—for some reason I can’t begin to recall anymore—our volunteer hours hadn’t begun a few weeks into the new school year.
 My husband asked what I'd been doing to stay busy all day.

 I finally confessed, "When no one is around, I write."

-He challenged me to complete a story and share it.
-Little did he know that those words of encouragement meant we'd return from a family vacation with a wild and defiant set of quintuplets stumbling their way through life.
-Wasn’t raising our three sons enough?
+Little did my husband know, however, that those words of encouragement also meant we'd return from a family vacation with the idea for an interconnected series featuring a wild and defiant set of quintuplets stumbling their way into adulthood and finding love along the way.

 Wasn't raising our three sons enough?